jdmarlow86/wgnd1017/README.md

 - 📖 Sermon archive or podcast
 - 📰 Newsletter signup
-- 📅 Church event calendar
-- 🙏 Prayer request form

 ---

 ## 🙋 Need Help?

-If you’re not sure how to do something, feel free to open an [Issue](https://github.com/jdmarlow86/wgnd1017/issues) or email the maintainer.
+If you’re not sure how to do something, feel free to open an [Issue](https://github.com/jdmarlow86/wgnd1017/issues) or email jonmarlow@gmail.com

 Happy building and God bless! 🙏